Updated: Aug. 9, 2021 | 11:30 a.m.

-VACCINE INFORMATION: ONU HealthWise Pharmacy will provide COVID-19 vaccinations for eligible patients on Fridays in April from 2-6:30 p.m. at the ONU Fieldhouse.
+VACCINE INFORMATION: ONU HealthWise Pharmacy will provide COVID-19 vaccinations for eligible patients.
 This clinic is open to ALL members of the campus community and the general public over the age of 18, regardless of residency.
-HealthWise will administering the Moderna vaccine.
-The University also is trying to secure doses of the Pfizer vaccine.
+HealthWise will be administering the Pfizer, Moderna and J&J vaccines.

 NOTE: Some COVID-19 archival resources also are available.